Zakir Musa’s successor Lelhari bites the bullet: The terror market in Kashmir is less crowded now

 After the killing of Zakir Musa in May, the forces have now gunned down Hameed Lelhari, his successor.
 Lelhari along with two of his associates were killed in an encounter at Awantipora.

-Lelhari was deadly and dangerous and had run the Ansar Ghazwat-Ul-Hind successfully after the death of Musa in May 2019.
+Lelhari was deadly and dangerous and had run the Ansar Ghazwat-ul-Hind successfully after the death of Musa in May 2019.

 Love, betrayal and solid intelligence: How Zakir Musa was gunned down

-Like Musa, the 30 year old Lelhari had a following.
-Intelligence Bureau officials tell OneIndia that his killing comes in the nick of time and is a very important development as he could have gone on to become a major menace.
+Like Musa, the 30-year-old Lelhari had a following.
+Intelligence Bureau (IB) officials tell OneIndia that his killing comes in the nick of time and is a very important development as he could have gone on to become a major menace.

 The timing is also important and comes at a time when the AGH was looking to take over from the Jaish-e-Mohammad in the Valley.
 The killing clearly now indicates that the AGH is on the down path.